Twitterati wishes #happybirthdaynarendramodi to our tireless Modi as he turns 69

 Meanwhile, celebrations have begun all across the country.
 Leading personalities from different walks of life and the general public took to social media to wish the Prime Minister.

 Narendra Modi's life is full of ups and downs.
 Modi started his political career joining Akhil Bharatiya Vidyarthi Parishad (ABVP), the student wing of the RSS.
-He was assigned by the RSS to the BJP in 1985 and gradually reached to the top post of Indian government.
-Modi, who is a tech savy and active on social media received tons of well wishes and blessings from Twitter and other social platforms.
+He was assigned by the RSS to the BJP in 1985 and gradually reached to the top post of the Indian government.
+Modi, who is a tech-savvy and active on social media received tons of well wishes and blessings from Twitter and other social platforms.

 The Prime Minister is also trending on Twitter, with #happybirthdaynarendramodi, #HappyBdayPMModi, #HappyBirthdayPM, #HappyBirthdayNarendraModi being the top four trends on Twitter.